 By working to increase labour and learner mobility, we hope to create opportunities for individual workers and strengthen their confidence in the benefits of life-long learning.

-Over the past 10 years there have been a number of studies looking at the issue of equivalency assessment and examining ways to recognize prior learning.
+Over the past ten years, there have been numerous studies looking at the issue of equivalency assessment and examining ways to recognize prior learning.
 For example, recent studies suggest that a competency-based model may be adopted successfully not only by the tourism sector, but also by other industries and in other countries.

 Tourism HR Canada is currently conducting research and undertaking pilot projects to develop and test systems and tools for both competency-based assessment and credential recognition.
 The goal is to use the results to facilitate the integration of internationally trained workers into the Canadian tourism workforce.